To choose a school that is right for your child, look beyond results. After the dazzling open day, don’t forget to inspect the loos

 You will see for yourself the general state of the facilities.
 If possible, arrange your visit to be close to lunchtime, which can become chaotic if a school is poorly managed.
 Try to take a peek at the toilets, too, which are also a giveaway.
 Go past schools as the children are leaving.
 Are the pupils considerate of other pedestrians and do they queue in an orderly way for buses, or are they raucous, careless of others and scattering litter in their wake?

-Finding the right school means being honest with yourself about your child’s talents, personality and interests.
+Finding the best private schools in houston or in your locality means being honest with yourself about your child’s talents, personality and interests.
 If he or she is academically inclined it will be worth seeking out a school with several streams, especially if the child is bright but content to go with the flow.
 Being alongside other bright pupils will make children more aware of what they themselves can achieve.
 But if academic study comes hard to your child, it does them no favours to gain entry to a school where they would struggle to keep up.

 Other aspects of the school can become very important: single-sex or co-educational, for instance.
 Both my daughters went to a nearby girls’ school.
 But while one daughter loved it, the other became increasingly disenchanted with a single-sex environment.
 Fortunately, I was able to arrange for her to be transferred to a co-educational school, where she thrived.